intercloud/terraform-provider-autonomi/README.md

 ## Authentication and Configuration

-Configuration for the AWS Provider can be derived from several sources, which are applied in the following order:
+Configuration for the Autonomi Provider can be derived from several sources, which are applied in the following order:

 1. Parameters in the provider configuration
 2. Environment variables